Hanz-320/smart_scheduler/TRAINING_SUMMARY.md

 ✅ Users can describe complex projects in natural language
 ✅ Gemini LLM breaks them into manageable subtasks
-✅ ML model intelligently assigns tasks to team members
-✅ Tasks appear instantly on the Kanban dashboard
+✅ ML models intelligently assign tasks to team members and estimate durations ✅ Tasks appear instantly on the Kanban dashboard
 ✅ Teams can manage work visually with drag-and-drop
 ✅ Complete end-to-end AI/ML integration